 The World Café

-World Café is an effective and flexible format for hosting an event that facilitates large group dialogue.
-It is useful as a starting point for participation as it gives an idea of what issues need to be explored further or more in-depth.
-Discussions take place in small groups around tables set up to resemble a café, each table focuses on a different topic or set of questions.
-People are free to discuss these and move to different tables during the event.
+Discussions take place in small groups around tables, set up to resemble a café.
+Each table focuses on a different topic or set of questions.
+People are free to discuss these and move to other tables during the event.

 - Do you have the time and resources you will need?

-- Will you be able to get input from people who can’t access this type of setting, or those who aren’t suited to their informal nature?
+- Are you able to get input from people who can’t access this type of setting or people who aren’t suited to their informal nature?

 - How will you analyse the findings?
 Remember – they may be anecdotal.